 In re: Disallowance by the U. S. Department of Health and Human Services Centers of Medicare and Medicaid Services (Targeted Case Management).
 On March 20, 2008, the Centers for Medicare and Medicaid Services (CMS) issued a notice of disallowance of \$86,645,347 in Federal Financial Participation (FFP) for fiscal 2002 and fiscal 2003.
 As the basis for the disallowance, CMS cited the final findings of an audit conducted by the Office of the Inspector General of the U. S. Department of Health and Human Services regarding Medicaid targeted case management claims for children in the target group of abused or neglected children involved with the Department of Social Services.
 The Commonwealth appealed the CMS disallowance to the Departmental Appeal Board of the U. S. Department of Health and Human Services.
 On December 31, 2008, the Departmental Appeals Board affirmed the disallowance.
 The Commonwealth filed an appeal of the disallowance in federal district court on February 25, 2009.
+The parties entered into a settlement agreement which provides that CMS retain the approximately \$86.6 million FFP and forgo any further disallowance actions for other similar FFP claims.
 (See Commonwealth v.
 Sebelius below.)

 Commonwealth v.
 Sebelius, United States District Court (referred to as Commonwealth v.
 Johnson in the June Information Statement).
 The Attorney General filed this action seeking judicial review of the decision by the federal Centers for Medicare and Medicaid Services (CMS) to deny approximately \$86.6 million FFP for targeted case management (TCM) services provided by the Department of Children and Families (formerly the Department of Social Services).
 On March 24, 2010, the District Court entered judgment for the United States.
 On May 20, 2010, the Commonwealth filed its appeal with the United States Court of Appeals for the First Circuit.
-The parties have since reached a settlement in principle, whereby the Commonwealth will stipulate to dismissal of the appeal in exchange for CMS's waiver of future disallowances for periods after fiscal 2003.
-The settlement should be finalized in September 2010, at which point the district court's judgment upholding the \$86,645,347 disallowance will be final.
+The parties entered into a settlement agreement which provides that CMS retain the approximately \$86.6 million FFP and forgo any further disallowance actions for other similar FFP claims.

 Boston Medical Center Corp. and Boston Medical Center Health Plan, Inc. v.
 Secretary of the Executive Office of Health and Human Services, Suffolk Superior Court.
 Plaintiffs filed suit in July 2009 claiming that they are owed at least \$127.6 million, plus interest, for fiscal 2009.
-First, plaintiffs allege that the Commonwealth was obligated to set higher Medicaid reimbursement rates for services provided to Medicaid clients by the Boston Medical Center hospital and managed care organization entities and that, if the rates for that year were increased to levels that BMC seeks, it would be entitled to an additional \$120.9 million for fiscal 2009.
+First, plaintiffs allege that the Commonwealth was obligated to set higher Medicaid reimbursement rates for services provided to Medicaid clients by the Boston Medical Center ("BMC") hospital and managed care organization entities and that, if the rates for that year were increased to levels that BMC seeks, it would be entitled to an additional \$120.9 million for fiscal 2009.
 Second, BMC also alleges that it is entitled to an additional \$6.7 million in net supplemental payments for fiscal 2009 under St. 2006, c.
 58, § 122, the so-called Health Care Reform Act.
 Defendant filed an Answer denying all claims.
-A hearing on the Defendant's motion to dismiss all claims was held September 29, 2010.
+On December 20, 2010 the court granted the defendant's motion to dismiss all of the plaintiffs' claims.

 Holyoke Medical Center, Inc., et al. v.
 Secretary of the Executive Office of Health & Human Services, Suffolk Superior Court.
 Six community hospitals that mainly serve patients covered by state and federal public insurance plans filed suit in December 2009 claiming that they are owed at least \$115.9 million by the Commonwealth's Medicaid program.
 Plaintiffs allege that the Commonwealth was obligated to set higher Medicaid reimbursement rates for services provided to Medicaid clients by the six plaintiff hospitals.
-A hearing on the Defendant's motion to dismiss all claims is scheduled for December 13, 2010.
+On December 20, 2010 the court granted the defendant's motion to dismiss all of the plaintiffs' claims.